 Local disk categories

 This topic provides information about local disks that are purchased together with ECS instances.
-For more information about the performance of instance families that are equipped with local SSDs and big data instance families, see Overview of instance families.
+For information about the performance of instance families that are equipped with local SSDs and big data instance families, see Overview of instance families.

 Local disks are suitable for scenarios that require high storage I/O performance, mass storage, and high cost efficiency.
 Alibaba Cloud provides two categories of local disks.
 The following table describes the categories.

-Category | Instance family | Scenario |
+Category | Supported instance family | Scenario |

-Local NVMe SSD | The following instance families use local NVMe SSDs:
+Local non-volatile memory express (NVMe) SSD | The following instance families use local NVMe SSDs:

 | Instance families equipped with local NVMe SSDs are suitable for the following scenarios: